 5. Mis-interpretation.
 The second point about redirecting of public spending towards public sector initiatives like primary education, primary health care and infrastructure investment, has often been ignored.
 Instead the ‘Washington Consensus’ has come to refer to more market oriented policies, which have focused on less government intervention.

 7. Credit crisis and instability of free markets.
 The credit crisis beginning in 2007 has illustrated the potential for free markets to create instability and high unemployment.
-Financial deregulation has created potential for financial instability.
+Financial deregulation has created the potential for financial instability.

 In defence of the Washington consensus